Blue Ribbon Task Force

 The group is charged with addressing the following:

-- Recommending strategies to improve the communication and transparency of these policies, procedures and training programs;
+• Recommending strategies to improve the communication, transparency, and visibility of these policies, procedures, and training programs;

 Who can serve as a volunteer member?